wI2L/jettison/README.md

 - The `sync.Map` type is handled natively.
 The marshaling behavior is similar to the one of a standard Go `map`.
 The option `UnsortedMap` can also be used in cunjunction with this type to disable the default keys sort.

 - The `omitnil` field tag's option can be used to specify that a field with a nil pointer should be omitted from the encoding.
 This option has precedence over the `omitempty` option.
+Note that struct fields that implement the `json.Marshaler` interface will be omitted too, if they return the literal JSON `null` value.

 #### Bugs